A stillborn baby is a child who was born after 24 weeks and did not breathe or show any signs of life.

 You should usually register a stillbirth within 42 days.
-If the stillbirth took place in Barnsley you'll need to make an appointment to attend the Register Office in the Town Hall.
+If the stillbirth took place in Barnsley you'll need to attend an appointment to register this with us.

 Either parent can register the stillbirth if you were married to each other at the time of birth.
 If you're not married, and want the name of the father on the register, you'll need to attend the appointment together.

 If the baby was conceived through fertility treatment either parent can register if you were married or in a civil partnership at the time of the treatment.
 If not, you'll both need to attend to have your names in the register.

 We're informed by the hospital about a stillbirth and they send us any paperwork we need.
 We'll then call you to make an appointment to register the stillbirth at the Register Office in the Town Hall.
 You don't need to call us to arrange this appointment - we'll contact you.